 Table 1 contains the summary statistics from the CCP and SCF samples from the third quarter of 2001.
 The statistics from the SCF and CCP are similar for most categories with the exception of credit card balances.
 This finding is consistent with Brown et al. (2011) reporting that overall and in the majority of disaggregated debt categories (mortgages, auto loans and HELOCs), borrower characteristics and environment cells, debt levels reported in the SCF and CCP are similar.
-Brown et al. (2011) suggest that some of the discrepancy between the credit card balance statistics in the two datasets might come from the way credit card balances are recorded: the CCP contains records of all credit card balances, whereas the households in the SCF might only report the fraction of the balance they intend to roll over.
-The mortgage balance and HELOCs in the CCP are slightly higher than in the SCF because the CCP measure includes secondary/investment properties, while in the SCF it does not (see Brown et al. 2011).
+Brown et al. (2011) suggest that some of the discrepancy between the credit card balance statistics in the two datasets might come from the way credit card balances are recorded: the CCP contains records of all credit card balances, whereas the households in the SCF might only report the fraction of the balance they intend to roll over.4 The mortgage balance and HELOCs in the CCP are slightly higher than in the SCF because the CCP measure includes secondary/investment properties, while in the SCF it does not (see Brown et al. 2011).
 The auto debt balance is also slightly higher in the CCP because the CCP always includes auto leases, while in the SCF respondents usually do not report car leases as auto debt.
 The bankruptcy rates are very similar between the two samples.
 The tables also show some differences between the delinquency

-&lt;sup>4 In the CCP, the credit balance is recorded on some date during the quarter.
+4 In the CCP, the credit balance is recorded on some date during the quarter.
 For some individuals, this can be the date right before they pay off most of their credit balance, and the balance might largely reflect the transaction use of the credit cards.
 For other individuals, the date might be the date after they pay off the intended balance and the remaining amount reflects the carry-over balances.
 In the SCF, the credit balance reported likely does not reflect the use of credit card for transactions, but rather the debt that the household does not plan to repay in the current period.
 In addition, the households in the SCF might forget older balances.

 statistics in the two datasets.
-The SCF households probably report only severe delinquencies on large quantities of debt and do not report delinquencies that they regard as temporary or small.

-To impute the rank in the income distribution for a household in the CCP, we first estimate the following relationship between the household's gross income and observable characteristics in the 2001 SCF, where $Y{i,SCF}$ is the income of household i, and $X{i,SCF}$ is the vector of the household's characteristics that include (logs of) mortgage balance, credit card balance, credit card limit, an indicator for positive credit card limit, the credit card utilization rate conditional on positive credit card limit, auto loan balance, HELOC balance, student loan balance, an indicator for bankruptcy, an indicator of 60 days or more past due on any loan, the age of the head of the household and the household size. f(.) is a function that includes polynomials, interaction terms, and dummy variables.
+The SCF households probably report only severe delinquencies on large quantities of debt and do not report delinquencies that they regard as temporary or small.5 where $Y{i,SCF}$ is the income of household i, and $X{i,SCF}$ is the vector of the household's characteristics that include (logs of) mortgage balance, credit card balance, credit card limit, an indicator for positive credit card limit, the credit card utilization rate conditional on positive credit card limit, auto loan balance, HELOC balance, student loan balance, an indicator for bankruptcy, an indicator of 60 days or more past due on any loan, the age of the head of the household and the household size. f(.) is a function that includes polynomials, interaction terms, and dummy variables.
 Appendix F provides more information on the specification and variables.
-We estimate equation (1) using OLS (with the SCF sampling weights) and eliminate outliers using Cook's distance.
-The adjusted $R^2$ for this regression is 0.55.
+We estimate equation (1) using OLS (with the SCF sampling weights) and eliminate outliers using Cook's distance.6 The adjusted R^2 for this regression is 0.55.